About the degree programme

 Additional costs

 You will need access to a smart device or laptop to submit coursework.
-You also need to have your own stethoscope.
+If you do not have your own laptop, you can borrow one from the University library.

 Travel